Overview: Singapore Employment ACT

 Parental Benefits & Maternity

-Working mothers can seek paid maternity breaks under the Act, and young mothers can seek paid early childhood leaves when certain terms are fulfilled.
+Working mothers can seek paid maternity breaks underneath the Act, and young mothers can seek paid early childhood leaves when certain terms are fulfilled.
 To be eligible for such a sabbatical, a worker must have worked for at least three months.
 Furthermore, the baby for whom such advantages are provided by the company must be a Singaporean.
 These are only a handful of the requirements that a worker must meet.

 The payment for overtime labor must be paid by the company 14 days after the completion of the payment period wherein the worker completed the job.
 Overtime pay must not be under 1.5 times the worker’s base hourly rate.